-At Spirit Mountain we pride ourselves in providing an environment for safe skiing snowboarding and fat biking.
-Ultimately, ski, snowboard and fat bike safety on the mountain is each person’s responsibility and each person plays a key part in the safety of our recreation area.
-Ask any Patroller, and they will tell you that they are happy to be of assistance on the slopes… but they would prefer to be ON the snow, skiing/riding/fat biking and keeping a watchful eye, than in the Patrol Room providing first response care.
+At Spirit Mountain we pride ourselves in providing an environment for safe skiing, snowboarding, and fat biking.
+Ultimately, ski, snowboard, and fat bike safety on the mountain is each person’s responsibility, and each person plays a key part in the safety of our recreation area.
+Ask any patroller and they will tell you that they are happy to be of assistance on the slope, but they would prefer to be ON the snow keeping a watchful eye, rather than providing first response care.
 Nothing ruins a great day of fun on the slopes as much as an accident that didn’t have to happen.

 Following the Skier Responsibility Code will help ALL skiers and snowboarders have a safer mountain experience.
 For freestyle skiers and riders, the Smart Style Guide is a must-read before you enter any of our parks or freestyle terrain.
 These ski safety tips can help keep yourself and others out of harm’s way.